scionproto/scion/doc/dev/design/anonymous-ISDs.rst

 Terminology
 -----------
+- A-AS - An AS that participates in an A-ISD.
+The A-AS itself is not anonymous.
 - A-ISD - Anonymous ISD
 - A-CORE - The core router(s) of an anonymous ISD.
 A-ISD provide TRCs and local beaconing but (usually) do not participate in the normal ISDs' core routing
 - BR - Border router
 - CS - Control service
+- P-AS - A private (hidden) AS.
+P-ASes are part of an A-ISD but not visible from outside their A-ISD.

 Proposal